beejjorgensen/bgc/src/bgc.md

 competition wherein the entrants attempt to write the most unreadable C code possible, with often surprising results.

-The bad news is that if you're a beginner in this whole thing, all C code you see looks obfuscated!
+The bad news is that if you're a beginner in this whole thing, all C code you see probably looks obfuscated!
 The good news is, it's not going to be that way for long.

 What we'll try to do over the course of this guide is lead you from complete and utter sheer lost confusion on to the sort of enlightened